OpenBB-finance/OpenBB/website/content/platform/how-to/add_command_examples.md

 ---
-title: Function Examples
+title: How to add command examples
 sidebar_position: 7
-description: This guide provides detailed instructions for including function examples in the router endpoints of the OpenBB Platform.
+description: This guide provides detailed instructions for including command examples in the router endpoints of the OpenBB Platform.
 keywords:
 - OpenBB community
 - OpenBB Platform